MileHacker Logo

 • Banks are operating Sunday-Thursday, usually 8:30 AM to 3:00 PM.
 ATMs are widely available 24/7.

-• Holidays in islam follow the lunar calendar, so the dates are different.
-Banks, government offices, and some businesses may close during major holidays like Eid al-Fitr and Eid-Adha.
+• Holidays in islam follow the lunar calendar, so the dates are not fixed.
+Banks, government offices, and some businesses may close during major holidays like Eid al-Fitr and Eid al-Adha.

 • Public Holidays include January 25, April 25, May 1ST, July 23, and October 6.
-In Ramadan, some restaurants outside tourist some areas might have limited daytime service.
+During The month of ramadan, some restaurants outside tourist areas may have limited daytime service.

 Etiquette & Cultural Norms

 Shake hands with people of the same gender.
 A slight nod or hand over the heart suits greetings with the opposite gender.
 "Salam alaikum" (peace be upon you) is a common greeting.
-Dress modestly in public, especially for women travelers, meaning dress to cover shoulders and knees.
+Dress modestly in public, especially for women, meaning covered shoulders and knees.
 Use your right hand for eating.

 Considerations